The Importance of Poetry with Christine Madline Ellsworth, Episode #32

 Our theme music is from www.bensound.com.

-Eugenia Fain is an author of poetry and prose.
+Eugenia Fain is an author of poetry and prose, published before her teens in the Norton Anthology of Poetry!
 She is also a songwriter and available on Amazon and Spotify.
 Eugenia has forty years of experience in writing.
-She is a preschool teacher and tutor.
+She is also a preschool teacher and tutor.

 Allpoetry.com